Crueldad/HealthcareNow/README.md

 <h2>USER STORY and TIME Estimates:</h2>
-User story #1: User should be able to log in
+User should be able to log in
 Tasks:
 Data model in Django
 Create user interface